KIT-SZS/accessibility-infos/README.md

 - Q: Why is there no server side component/  real database etc

- A: No budget for that , sadly , but it proves that a purely client side application is feaseable when dealing with reasonable amounts of data
+ A: No budget.time for that , sadly , but it proves that a purely client side application is feaseable when dealing with reasonable amounts of data.
+The initial plan was to integrated the accessibility data into existing KIT databases , but apparently none was available with public access/ apis.

 - Q: Why not use OpenStreetMap to store some of the data: